98127297/CatchMyToss/Arduino/README.md

-# Arduino Code that interfaces with Matlab goes here
+# Arduino code that interfaces with Matlab goes here

 Includes: